 Iain Young gained BSc and PhD in Zoology/Biomechanics from the University of Leeds.
 Before joining the University of Liverpool in 2002 he held research positions at the University of Pennsylvania and personal fellowships at the Marine Biology Laboratory in Woods Hole, USA.

-Iain actively promotes cross-disciplinary approaches to address challenges faced by the aquaculture sector; working closely with industry to develop new approaches and new technologies and delivering R&D. This has resulted in funding and projects (EU, BBSRC, TSB/Innovate UK) as diverse as novel sensor development for water quality measurement, anaerobic digestion of fish and agriculture waste, new and more sustainable protein sources for fish feed, smart fish monitoring and advanced water treatment technologies.
+Iain Young’s primary research focus is the use of physiology and proteomics to understand the growth and development of muscle.
+Iain also promotes cross-disciplinary approaches (biology, electronics, sensor development, agrotechnology) to address food security challenges; working closely with industry to develop new approaches and new technologies and delivering R&D. This has resulted in funding and projects (EU, BBSRC, TSB/Innovate UK) as diverse as novel sensor development for water quality measurement, anaerobic digestion of agriculture by-products, new and more sustainable protein sources for aquaculture feeds, smart monitoring and advanced water treatment technologies.
+He has translated his enthusiasm for cross-disciplinary approaches and sustainability into teaching as a member of a "Challenges in Sustainability" initiative including modules and teachers from Civil Engineering, Geography and Planning, Management School, Architecture and Biology, focussing on authentic assessment in the Living Laboratory of the Liverpool Knowledge Quarter.
+This initiative gained national recognition as a finalist in the 2016 Green Gown Awards.